denimnico/assignment-portfolio/README.md

-# Nico introductions (2024)
+# Nico Assignment Portfolio (2024)
-This repository was created for software engineering class.
+This repository was created to keep track of all current and future assignments.
 # Credits
--Eric Pouge
--Chatgpt
+-Nico Paredes